Chai-T29/Video_Audio_SentimentAnalysis/README.md

 1. Importing Libraries and Data:
   - Loading the training and testing video data.
-2. 3D HOG Feature Extraction:
+2. 3D HOG Feature Extraction (my own custom implementation):
   - Detailed explanation and implementation of the 3D HOG algorithm for dimensionality reduction.
 3. Visualizing HOG Features:
   - Visualization of gradient magnitudes and angles for a sample video.